CAWaterBoardDataCenter/Summarize-Demographics-GIS-Tool/README.md

 ### Package layers

-The **CA_Demographics_2023** layer contains data on 2023 median household income, race, and languages spoken at home for those who speak English "not very well".
+The **CA_Demographics_2023** layer contains data on 2023 median household income, race, and languages spoken.
+Of the language variables, two sets of percentages are included: 1) of the total households in a given area, the percentages of languages spoken among limited-English proficiency speakers (those who speak English "not very well"), and 2) of the total limited-English proficency households in a given area, the percentage of languages spoken.
 This data was compiled from the 5-year 2019-2023 U.S. Census American Community Survey.
 Also included is a variable for disadvantaged community status by block group.
 The definition of disadvantaged community follows Water Code 79505.5, where a community with an annual median household income less than 80% of the statewide median household income is considered disadvantaged, and a community with an annual median income less than 60% is considered severely disadvantaged.
 Income and race data were collected at the block group level, and language data was collected at the census tract level.

 The **Tribal_Lands_and_Tracts** layer is a union of two layers, PRO_Indian_Lands and PRO_Tracts_All, from the Pacific Region Office of the Bureau of Indian Affairs.